szalai-istvan/prisonersdilemma/README.md

 This project's idea came after watching Veritasium's video on the topic: https://youtu.be/mScpHTIi-kM?si=MrPZC6TQCur8EtfO

 In The Prisoner's dilemma two players are competing in a number of rounds.
 Each round, each player chooses between being cooperative or hostile without knowing the other player's choice, and then they get some points.
-The scoring is as follows:
+The scoring goes as follows:
 - cooperative-cooperative: 3-3 points
 - hostile-hostile: 1-1 points
 - cooperative-hostile: 0-5 points